PrismLibrary/Prism-Documentation/docs/plugins/logging/providers/kochava.md

 ### Supported Platforms

-Kochava is only available on Android, iOS, &amp; MacCatalyst.
+Kochava is only available on Android, iOS, & MacCatalyst.
 The `Prism.Plugin.Logging.Kochava` package can safely be used across any other targets you may have without the need to put a compiler directive around it.
 Adding the provider outside of the supported platforms will not result in any additional provider being added and you will not have a Kochava reference in your code.